bloominstituteoftechnology/java-schooltest/README.md

 ## Introduction

 ## Instructions
-Start with the java-school project.
+Start with the school project.

 * In CourseService Add a method for findCourseById
   * Write a unit test for CourseServiceImpl findCourseById